zzzprojects/docs/html-agility-pack.net/pages/documentations/traversing/elements.md

 ### Returns:

-Returns a collection of first generation child nodes with matching names.
+Returns a collection of the first-generation child nodes with a matching name.

 ### Example

-The following example displays the first-generation child nodes with matching names.
+The following example displays the first-generation child nodes with a matching name.

 ```csharp